solana-labs/solana/book/src/cluster.md

 <img alt="Data Plane Diagram" src="img/data-plane.svg" class="center"/>

-In the diagram above, the multiple is 2 only because it is easiest to visualize.
+In the diagram above, the multiple is only two to help conceptualize data flow.
 In practice, the multiple is much heigher.
 Since network latency can be higher than validation time, it's desirable to minimize the height of the tree, which implies maximizing the multiple.
 However, increasing the multiple means splitting the transaction batch into smaller pieces.
-When split so far that the 32-byte Proof of History hash and 28 byte UDP/IP headers exceed its size, the multiple is about as big as it's going to get.
+When split so far that the 64-byte signature, 32-byte Proof of History hash and 28 byte UDP/IP headers exceed its size, the multiple is about as big as it's going to get.
 We expect the multiple to end up somewhere in the ballpark of 1,000 and that even a massive worldwide cluster of fullnodes may have no more than three levels.

 At the time of this writing, the 150 validator testnet is just two levels: the leader on one and all validators on the other.
 We anticipate adding a third